flyingSpagetiMonstr/Software-Security/disk/readme.md

 ```
 - match them with the short file name of your own file
 - and make sure to capitalize them

+Modify the line "FC output.txt F:\WANGQUAN.txt" in disk.cmd to select the 2 files to compare.